Image: ESA - C.Carreau (SEMPDN9OY2F)

 Stemming and lemmatization

-Nov 2 Authoritativeness Motivation: off-page features
+5-Nov Authoritativeness [Slides] Motivation: off-page features

 HITS